 Will the things I discuss in therapy be kept private?

 Confidentiality is an important part of psychology’s code of ethics and we take your privacy very seriously.
-Psychologists understand that for people to feel comfortable talking about private and revealing information, they need a safe place to talk about anything they’d like, without fear of that information leaving the room.
-So that you can share and get good care, laws are also in place to protect your privacy.
-The Health Insurance Portability and Accountability Act (HIPAA) contains a privacy rule that creates national standards to protect individuals’ medical records and personal health information, including information about psychotherapy and mental health.
-In some specific situations, however, psychologists may be required to share specific information to protect the safety of the client or that of others.
-For example, where there is a reasonable suspicion of child abuse or elder abuse or where there is a reasonable suspicion that the client presents a danger of violence to himself or others.
+Psychologists understand that people need to feel safe and comfortable to be able to share private and revealing information.
+People need a safe place to talk about anything they’d like, without fear of that information leaving the room.
+Being able to share without worries about confidentiality allows us receive good care.
+Laws are also in place to protect your privacy.
+The Health Insurance Portability and Accountability Act (HIPAA) contains a privacy rule that creates national standards to protect individuals’ medical records and personal information.
+In some situations, however, psychologists may be required to share specific information to protect the safety of the client or that of others.
+For example, where there is a reasonable suspicion of child abuse or where there is a reasonable suspicion that the client presents a danger to himself or others.

-Minor, major, and multiple problems take different amounts of therapy time (both frequency of session and duration of the therapy).
-Most clients see me once per week for 3 to 4 months but most clients feel increased optimism in a few sessions, with lessened anxiety, or depression in 10-15 sessions.
+Minor, major, and multiple problems take different amounts of therapy time.
+Most clients see me once per week for 3 to 4 months, but most clients feel increased optimism in a few sessions.
+They typically note lessened anxiety or depression in 10–15 sessions.
 Be aware that others may notice changes before you do!
 An important part of therapy for both children and adults will be practicing new skills that you will learn in our sessions.
 The change will sometimes be easy and quick, but more often, it will take a good amount of time and you will learn new ways of looking at the problem that will be very helpful for changing feelings and reactions.

 What if I need medication?

-I am a psychologist and so I do not prescribe or can even recommend considering specific medication.
+I am a psychologist, so I do not prescribe or even recommend considering specific medications.
 However, if we both feel that there is a possibility that medicine might be helpful, I will refer you to a psychiatrist who can assess that possibility further.
 If the psychiatrist determines that medication may be helpful, the psychiatrist and I will collaborate and communicate frequently to make sure that you are getting the best care possible from both of us.